89Mods/LVDC/README.md

 **Known Issues:**
   - The HOP Save feature is bugged.
 The Instruction Pointer in the stored value is off by one.
 Trying to return with it will return execution to the transfer or HOP instruction that started the subroutine call, not the one following it, triggering an infinite loop.
 Fixed for now in software by modifying the saved value before return.
-  - While all schematic files have been updated with fixed to other problems discovered post-production, the schematic layout for the Control board still need to be redone.
+  - While all schematic files have been updated with fixes to additional problems discovered post-production, the schematic layout for the Control board still need to be redone.
-  - The EXM instruction has only been minimally tested because I don’t understand how it is useful (thing takes up half a dozen or more ICs just to handle weird edge cases caused by it and I’m still left scratching my head on how I’m supposed to use it).
+  - The EXM instruction has only been minimally tested because I don’t understand how it is useful (thing takes up half a dozen ICs just to handle weird edge cases caused by it and I’m still left scratching my head on how I’m supposed to use it).
+  - The hardware multiply/divide functionality has yet to be physically implemented.
+In `LVDC.circ` you can see that I have designed it, but I’ve yet to translate this to a PCB design because I couldn’t get it made yet anyways (its the most expensive part of the whole computer).

 # Repository Structure